Unified Distributed Storage

 • provisioner is configured in the format (operator-namespace).rbd.csi.ceph.com.
 Change “rook-ceph” provisioner prefix to match the operator namespace if needed.

-• parametes.pool is the CephBlockPool created before.
+• parameters.pool is the CephBlockPool created before.

 FileSystem Storage Class Configuration